theobald-software/helpcenter.theobald-software.github.io/projects/yunio/docs/knowledge-base/certificate-renewal.md

 #### Renew a Certificate with New Key

 1. Before the old certificate expires, install a new certificate on the server machine.
-2. Open the yunIO Designer and switch to the new certificate, see [Server Settings - Transport Layer Security](https://help.theobald-software.com/en/yunio/server-settings#transport-layer-security).
+2. Open the yunIO Designer and switch to the new certificate, see [Server Settings - Transport Layer Security](../documentation/server-settings.md/#transport-layer-security).
 3. Delete the old certificate from the Microsoft Certificate Store.

 #### Renew a Certificate with the Same Key

 1. Block external access to yunIO using the firewall.
-2. Open the yunIO Designer and enable anonymous access, see [Server Settings - Anonymous Access](https://help.theobald-software.com/en/yunio/server-settings).
+2. Open the yunIO Designer and enable anonymous access, see [Access Restrictions - Anonymous Access](../documentation/access-restrictions/global-access.md/#settings).
-3. Disable TLS in the Designer, see [Server Settings - Transport Layer Security](https://help.theobald-software.com/en/yunio/server-settings#transport-layer-security).
+3. Disable TLS in the Designer, see [Server Settings - Transport Layer Security](../documentation/server-settings.md/#transport-layer-security).
 4. Renew the certificate with the same key using Windows AD Certificate Services.
 5. Enable TLS in the Designer with the new certificate.
 6. Disable anonymous access in the Designer.